wangxi83/setup4nexus/README.md

 1. must use maven
 2. copy `maven4nexus.py` to your target maven module's root
 3. run with `python maven4nexus.py -t [nexus repo path] -u [nexus username] -p [nexus password]`
+4. use "-m [Maven Home]" to detect your maven home

 # How
 1. For python